 As we navigate our way through the COVID-19 Roadmaps we may feel lost and stranded.
 The mental effects of living our lives around a pandemic can impact our mental health and confidence.
-Sean Fitzpatrick of our Service Users and Supporters Council discusses the impact of quarantine on us and talks about things that can help lessen the impact.

-I suppose you’d have to be a hundred years old to have been a fan of G.K.
-Chesterton during his heyday, but the English essayist and novelist certainly left his literary mark on the world.
+I suppose you’d have to be a hundred years old to have been a fan of GK Chesterton during his heyday, but the English essayist and novelist certainly left his literary mark on the world.
 I was thinking about one of his better lines as I contemplated the worst days of the COVID-19 pandemic.

 The Chesterton line I thought of recently was the telegram he is reputed to have sent to his wife.
-It read: ‘Am in Market Harborough, where aught I to be?’
-It made me think that after over four months of COVID-19 and despite all the advice, cautions, forebodings and admonishments, some of us are still a bit lost and stranded.
+It read: ‘Am in Market Harborough, where aught I to be?’.
+It made me think that, after over four months of COVID-19, and despite all the advice, cautions, forebodings and admonishments, some of us are still a bit lost and stranded.

 The new normal?

-The cliché about ‘the new normal’ which is what we are getting from so much media, print and digital, is not enough, as far as I am concerned.
+The cliché about ‘the new normal’ - which is what we are getting from so much media, print and digital - is not enough, as far as I am concerned.
 We need to tunnel our way into this changed world and so much ‘new normal’ talk is not going to get us there.

 The very idleness of the past few months has been so difficult for those experiencing depression and anxiety, which is something that has not always been considered.

-A review on the impact of quarantine was published earlier this year, by the prestigious U.K. journal, The Lancet.
+A review on the impact of quarantine was published earlier this year, by the prestigious United Kingdom journal, The Lancet.
 Its results were predictable, if not greatly reassuring.
-Pandemic isolation, it found, was going to promote all the familiar effects that the mental health experts talk about, helplessness, loss of control – you probably know the rest.
+Pandemic isolation, it found, was going to promote all the familiar effects that the mental health experts talk about: helplessness, loss of control – you probably know the rest.
 Fear of using public transport, social anxiety and economic stresses were all mentioned, and The Lancet piece showed that nowadays there is at least a greater understanding of the mental issues involved.

 Lessening the impact